01 of 03

 Taxis to the Airport

-Taxis might not accept bills of over 20€ so get change in the airport.
+Taxis might not accept bills of over 20€ so get changed in the airport.
 It may be more convenient to get a private transfer (see above) than to take a taxi.

 Buses to and from Other Cities